dell/karavi-resiliency/docs/SUPPORTED_DRIVERS.md

 * [Unity CSI Driver](https://github.com/dell/csi-unity)
 * [Bare Metal CSI Driver](https://github.com/dell/csi-baremetal)

-Currently, in the initial Technical Preview, Karavi Resiliency only provides complete support for PowerFlex.
-Additional array support in Karavi Resiliency is planned for the near future.
+Currently, in the initial Technical Preview, CSM for Resiliency only provides complete support for PowerFlex.
+Additional array support in CSM for Resiliency is planned for the near future.

 ## PowerFlex Support

 PowerFlex is a highly scalable array that is very well suited to Kubernetes deployments.
-The Karavi Resiliency support for PowerFlex leverages the following PowerFlex features:
+The CSM for Resiliency support for PowerFlex leverages the following PowerFlex features:

 * Very quick detection of Array I/O Network Connectivity status changes (generally takes 1-2 seconds for the array to detect changes)
-* A roboust mechanism if Nodes are doing I/O to volumes (sampled over a 5 second period).
+* A robust mechanism if Nodes are doing I/O to volumes (sampled over a 5-second period).
-* Low latency REST API supports fast CSI provisioning and deprovisioning operations.
+* Low latency REST API supports fast CSI provisioning and de-provisioning operations.
 * A proprietary network protocol provided by the SDC component that can run over the same IP interface as the K8S control plane or over a separate IP interface for Array I/O.